Teresa Giudice apparently never retracts the claws, even while on vacation.

 Actually, the brawl was really a group effort, according to separate complaints filed in New York and Miami.

-Adolfo Arreola, a cop with the University of Illinois at Chicago's police department, claims that his family was partying at the Hard Rock when the reliably mischevious Giudice sprayed his mother-in-law with champagne, then proceeded to "mock and humiliate her" as she tried to wipe the not-so-good-time beverage from her eyes.
+Adolfo Arreola, a cop with the University of Illinois at Chicago's police department, claims that his family was partying at the Hard Rock when the reliably mischevious Giudice sprayed his mother-in-law with champagne, then mocked her as she tried to wipe the alcohol from her eyes.

-The suit, filed Monday in New York Supreme Court, states that Arreola confronted Giudice, after which Joe Giudice and Caroline Manzo-and-family came to Teresa's side and then ended up flying off the handle.
+The suit, filed Monday, states that Arreola confronted Giudice, after which Joe, along with fellow Housewives regulars Albert and Christopher Manzo (Caroline's sons), came to Teresa's side and then ended up flying off the handle.

-Housewives regulars Caroline and Albert Manzo, their sons Christopher and Albert Jr., daughter Lauren and the brothers' roommate, Gregory Bennett Jr., are all named as defendants, as is Bravo.
+The Manzo brothers and their roommate, Gregory Bennett Jr., are all named as defendants, as is Bravo.